milos85vasic/Dispatcher/README.md

 ## What is supported?

-In version 1.0 library supports http get as a mechanism to request something or to trigger an action.
+Library supports http get as a mechanism to request something or to trigger an action.

 ## How to use it?
 - Import: